ROBOTIS-GIT/emanual/docs/en/dxl/ax/ax-12a.md

 | Feedback               | Position, Temperature, Load, Input Voltage, etc                             |
 | Material               | Engineering Plastic                                                         |

-`Note` Stall torque is the maximum instantaneous and static  torque.
+**NOTE** : Stall torque is the maximum instantaneous and static  torque.
 Stable motions are possible with robots designed for loads with 1/5 or less of the stall torque.
 {: .notice}

 {% include en/dxl/warning.md %}